Inside the Viva Connections desktop app, or BYO Viva app

 ChartPart 2.0 for SharePoint - Release To Web

 Finally I’ve found the time to make the last work on ChartPart 2.0 for SharePoint.
 I have been working on and off on this release for quite some time – but now it’s here!
 ChartPart 2.0 for SharePoint is a Web Part that allows you to instantly create charts based on your existing SharePoint lists.
 You can make columns, bars, pies and even 3D charts.
-ChartPart version 1.0 was released last year and have had up until now close to 10.
+ChartPart version 1.0 was released last year and have had up until now close to 10.000 downloads, which I’m very proud of.
+I’ve received awesome feedback on the Codeplex site, on Twitter, my blog and when I met people and told them that I was the one who made it.

 SharePoint